assaf/zombie/doc/new/README.md

 #### interval (function, interval)

-Emitted whenever an interval event (`setInterval`) is fired, with the function and interval.
+Emitted whenever an interval (`setInterval`) is fired.

+The first argument is the function or code to evaluate, the second argument is the interval in milliseconds.

 #### link (url, target)

-Emitted when a link is clicked and the browser navigates to a new URL.
-Includes the URL and the target window (default to `_self`).
+Emitted when a link is clicked.

+The first argument is the URL of the new location, the second argument identifies the target window (`_self`, `_blank`, window name, etc).

 #### loaded (document)

-Emitted when a document is loaded into a window or frame.
-This event is emitted after the HTML is parsed and loaded into the Document object.
+Emitted when a document has been loaded into a window or frame.

+This event is emitted after the HTML is parsed, and some scripts executed.

 #### loading (document)

-Emitted when a document is loaded into a window or frame.
-This event is emitted with an empty Document object, before parsing the HTML response.
+Emitted when a document is about to be loaded into a window or frame.

+This event is emitted when the document is still empty, before parsing any HTML.

 #### opened (window)

-Emitted when a window is opened.
+Emitted when a new window is opened.

 #### redirect (request, response)

 Emitted when following a redirect.

-The first argument is the request, the second argument is the redirect response.
+The first argument is the request, the second argument is the response that caused the redirect.
+See [Resources](#resources) for more details.

 The URL of the new resource to retrieve is given by `response.url`.

-#### request (request, target)
+#### request (request)

-Emitted before making a request to retrieve the resource.
+Emitted before making a request to retrieve a resource.

-The first argument is the request object (see *Resources* for more details), the second argument is the target element/document.
+The first argument is the request object.
+See [Resources](#resources) for more details.

-#### response (request, response, target)
+#### response (request, response)

-Emitted after receiving the response when retrieving a resource.
+Emitted after receiving the response (excluding redirects).

-The first argument is the request object (see *Resources* for more details), the second argument is the response that is passed back, and the third argument is the target element/document.
+The first argument is the request object, the second argument is the response object.
+See [Resources](#resources) for more details.

 #### submit (url, target)

-Emitted when a form is submitted.
-Includes the action URL and the target window (default to `_self`).
+Emitted whenever a form is submitted.

+The first argument is the URL of the new location, the second argument identifies the target window (`_self`, `_blank`, window name, etc).

 #### timeout (function, delay)

-Emitted whenever a timeout event (`setTimeout`) is fired, with the function and delay.
+Emitted whenever a timeout (`setTimeout`) is fired.

+The first argument is the function or code to evaluate, the second argument is the delay in milliseconds.